readyready15728/misc/ms-dos-on-dosbox.md

 # MS-DOS on DOSBox
 ## Reviving the operating system that won out through skullduggery

-As I did it, I first created a directory dedicated to this task.
+As I chose to go about doing this, I first created a directory dedicated to the task in question.

 Then, therein, I created an image that serves as a virtual hard drive.
 256 MB is a sensible default.
 This can be done accordingly: